HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: Conclusion

 The HP2C-DT framework implements this architecture, not just specifying suitable technologies but also providing a flexible structure to integrate domain-specific components.
 Powered by COMPSs agents, each node in the network can offload tasks to peer edge/cloud nodes or HPC resources as needed.
 We test the framework through experiments of communication bandwidth, response time, and computing scalability, which demonstrate the framework’s effectiveness in a power system application.

 Future work will focus on decentralizing the architecture by organizing edge nodes into subclusters to improve availability and enable fail-resilient configurations.
 Additionally, efforts will focus on refining the lifecycle of digital twin models—whether physics-based or data-driven—to ensure their continuous adaptation and deployment across Edge and Cloud layers.
-This includes integrating adaptive machine learning capabilities that autonomously learn from sensed data, allowing real-time refinement of the digital twin.
+This includes further testing how Cloud and HPC resources can be combined to trade Cloud flexibility against HPC queue-based computational power, and integrating adaptive machine learning capabilities that autonomously learn from sensed data, allowing real-time refinement of the digital twin.